Does Medicare cover walking boots ?

 The range of what may be considered a DME here, can be much broader than with Medicare.

-If your your income is a little to high to qualify for Medicaid
+If your your income is a little too high to qualify for Medicaid

-Spend-Down is a program which helps lower your income level so that you can qualify for Medicaid Benefits, HCBS.s, waivers and 1915 waivers.
+Spend-Down is a program which helps lower your income level so that you can qualify for Medicaid Benefits, HCBS programs, waivers and 1915 waivers.

-One method is to allow you to subtract your medical expenses from your income, and as a result you fall below the Medicaid income limit, you could be eligible to receive Medicaid benefits.
+One method is to have you to subtract your medical expenses from your income, and if as a result you fall below the Medicaid income limit, you could be eligible to receive Medicaid benefits.